Q: How good at Yoga do I need to be to do the teacher training?

 Q: When can I start teaching?

-You may begin teaching classes approximately half way through the course when you pass your interim assessment.
+You may begin teaching classes approximately half way through the course.
 You will then be able to get "Trainee Insurance" and have an opportunity to earn money to cover course fees.

 Q: Who is YogaLondon accredited with?